Accurate ab initio modeling of solid solution strengthening in high entropy alloys: Discussion

 where $v^{(k)} = \pd g^{(k)}(P = 0) / \pd P$, $N_{ij} = (N_i + N_j) / 2$.
 Note that $i$, $j$ can stand for the same element.
 In particular, the equilibrium volume of an element $i$ will be given by $V_i = v^{(1)}[N_i] + v^{(2)}[N_{ii}]$ with $N_{ii} \equiv N_i$.
 The expansion can be written up to an arbitrary order but we will limit ourselves to the second order.

-To determine the unknown interaction parameters, $v^{(k)}$, we perform a series of calculations of equilibrium volume for equimolar binary alloys containing all possible combinations of five elements, Cr, Mn, Fe, Ni, Co (ten binary alloys in total).
-Combined with five elemental compounds, this gives 15 reference systems in total.
+To determine the unknown interaction parameters, $v^{(k)}$, we perform a series of calculations of equilibrium volume for equimolar binary alloys containing all possible combinations of 5 elements, Cr, Mn, Fe, Ni, Co (10 binary alloys in total).
+Combined with 5 elemental compounds, this gives 15 reference systems in total.
 Importantly, the calculations are performed with the local moments, $m_i$, fixed to that of the target alloy.
 Also their structure is considered to be the same as the target.
-In practice, we fix the local moments to those of the Cantor alloy, since their values in NiCoCr and FeNiCoCr are not significantly different.
-Since the model is linear in interaction parameters, $v^{(k)}$, one way to find them would be to perform a linear regression on the entire set of reference system.
-However, one can simplify the fitting procedure by noticing that the model with second-order terms ($v^{(2)}$) omitted is equivalent to the Vegard's law, with $v^{(1)}$ just being the simple elemental equilibrium volume.
-Any deviation from the Vegard's law, $\Delta V = V_{\textrm{alloy}} - \Av{V}$, will thus, be determined solely by interaction terms, $v^{(2)}$.
+In practice, we fix the local moments to those of the Cantor alloy, since Since the model is linear in interaction parameters, $v^{(k)}$, one way to find them would be to perform a linear regression on the entire set of reference system.
+However, one can simplify the fitting procedure by noticing that the model with second-order terms ($v^{(2)}$) omitted is equivalent to Vegard's law, with $v^{(1)}$ just being the simple elemental equilibrium volume.
+Any deviation from Vegard's law, $\Delta V = V_{\textrm{alloy}} - \Av{V}$, will thus, be determined solely by interaction terms, $v^{(2)}$.
 In more details, for an equimolar binary AB the deviation, $\Delta V_{AB} = V_{AB} - \Av{V}_{AB}$, is given by

 which results in a (generally overdetermined) system of equations in terms of parameters $v^{(2)}$, with $\Delta V_{AB}$ obtained from the calculated equilibrium volumes of the binary alloys.
 Subsequently, $v^{(1)}$ is obtained trivially from the equilibrium volumes of reference systems using Eq.~\eqref{eqn:vba}.
 If the model consistently describes the reference systems we expect parameters $v^{(k)}$ to come out as smooth functions of the valence.
 This is indeed the case, as one can see in Fig.~\ref{fig:model_params}, where we show that the obtained parameter values can be fitted with low-order polynomials.
-It is also clear that although the volume is dominated by the first-order parameter, $v^{(1)}$, the variation of $v^{(2)}$ is significant and it can result in non-trivial contributions to the equilibrium volume and its concentration derivatives for multi-component alloys.
+It is also clear that although the volume is dominated by the first-order parameter, $v^{(1)}$, the variation of $v^{(2)}$ is significant and it can result in nontrivial contributions to the equilibrium volume and its concentration derivatives for multi-component alloys.